The

 head can be carried by one person and set up in a few minutes.
 The BOLA

-can run from the mains with the optional BOLA Power Pack or alternatively,
+can run from the mains with the optional BOLA Power Supply or alternatively,

 from a 12 volt battery.
 Battery operation allows convenient and safe operation